chantelwetzel-noaa/data_summary/doc/_main.md

 # Copper rockfish
  The most recent assessment of Copper rockfish was a data-moderate assessment conducted in 2021.
 Across available data, Copper rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 8,760 length observations, 354 age readings, and 157 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 3,739 length observations, 354 age readings, and 70 otoliths that are available to be aged.
-In California, since 2000, a total of 2,338 length observations, 0 age readings, and 14 otoliths have been collected In Oregon, since 2000, a total of 1,394 length observations, 352 age readings, and 56 otoliths have been collected In Washington, since 2000, a total of 7 length observations, 2 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 2,338 length observations, 0 age readings, and 14 otoliths have been collected.
+In Oregon, since 2000, a total of 1,394 length observations, 352 age readings, and 56 otoliths have been collected.
+In Washington, since 2000, a total of 7 length observations, 2 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 76,409 length observations, 3,992 age readings, and 422 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 75,489 length observations, 3,973 age readings, and 422 otoliths that are available to be aged.
-In California, since 2003, a total of 59,418 length observations, 0 age readings, and 41 otoliths have been collected In Oregon, since 2003, a total of 12,836 length observations, 2,298 age readings, and 89 otoliths have been collected In Washington, since 2003, a total of 3,235 length observations, 1,675 age readings, and 292 otoliths have been collected
+In California, since 2003, a total of 59,418 length observations, 0 age readings, and 41 otoliths have been collected.
+In Oregon, since 2003, a total of 12,836 length observations, 2,298 age readings, and 89 otoliths have been collected.
+In Washington, since 2003, a total of 3,235 length observations, 1,675 age readings, and 292 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 1,050 length observations, 187 age readings, and 503 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 1,107 length observations, 0 age readings, and 1,079 otoliths that are available to be aged.